-This page provides a brief summary, links to information and the full judgments for binding authorities which can be useful in Equality Act 2010 and Northern Irish Disability Discrimination Act claims.
-We should be clear that in some cases the disabled person is ‘not very pleasant’.
-We list those cases for their value as legal authorities, and not to condone their behaviour.
+This page provides a brief summary, links to information and the full judgments for some binding authorities which can be useful in Equality Act 2010.

 Purves is important for showing the level at which financial compensation should be set for “injury to feelings” one of the main remedies available for disability discrimination court claims.

 In 2003 Purves says:” I would therefore hold that the sum of £750 is the least that may nowadays be awarded for the very slightest injury to feelings, deserving of damages, which is caused by discrimination on the ground of disability.“.
-You can calculate how much that 2003 era £750 has changed in value by using the Bank of England’s inflation calculator.
+You can calculate how much that 2003 era £750 has changed in value to within a month by using the this inflation calculator.

 Judges and courts must follow the advice in the Equal Treatment Bench Book (ETBB) to ensure that litigants are given fair access to justice (see paragraph 43 of the judgment).